Opinion | A tabloid, a dubious story and Big Bad Tech

 The two confusions seem, if I may, a bit overwrought.

 First, no free speech has been hampered by the social media platforms.
-Twitter is not the U.S. government, and agents of some unnamed federal agency in Washington are not fanning out to close newspapers, shut down platforms, or take over television stations.
+Twitter is not the U.S. government, and agents of some unnamed federal agency in Washington are not fanning out to close newspapers, shut down platforms or take over television stations.
 That is what the First Amendment is designed to prevent.
 You can still find all the supposed blockbusters with just a few keystrokes, which was probably the point.

 Second, it is easy to imagine that a platform such as Twitter or Facebook might reasonably hesitate to circulate such a potentially consequential story when some old-fashioned news organizations have been sounding alarms about it.
 We used to call that editing.